Bookswill/INFS-772-AskTheDoc/README.md

 # INFS-772-AskTheDoc
-Ask THe Doc Assignment for my INFS 772 Course
+Ask The Doc Assignment for my INFS 772 Course